Resource Optimization for Semantic-Aware Networks with Task Offloading: System Model

 where $t^{dl}_i$ denotes the results downloading latency.
-Note that the results for the semantic tasks are relatively small and the downstream bandwidth are higher, thus the downloading latency can be treated as a small constant.
-Considering that there is sufficient power supply at the ES side, and our objective is to prolong the battery lifetime of the local users, which can be converted to minimize the energy consumption at the UEs side
+Note that the upload bandwidths for the semantic tasks are relatively small and the downstream bandwidth is higher, and thus the downloading latency can be treated as a small constant.
+Considering that there is sufficient power supply at the ES side, we only consider the energy consumption on the UE side

+where $E^c_i = t_i p^c_i$ represents the static and circuit energy for maintaining the basic operations of the UE system.
+In the previous works, Ji~\emph{et al.}~\cite{ji2023edge} minimized the sum energy consumption in (\ref{energy_consumption}) of the UEs for the single modal machine translation task.
+However, it is unfair to compare the task execution latency and energy consumption directly for multi-modal tasks with various resource requirements.
+The following section analyzes the metrics in detail and a unified and fair QoE criterion is designed.